kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 "Thank you, Mina.
 I just want to be well prepared."

 In the letter, the teacher was also wondering about another thing.
-Earth attributes often do not require such high level of attack techniquein their magic classes.
+Earth attributes often do not require such high level of attack technique in their magic classes.

 Even so, he politely answered the variation of the attacks I asked about, concerning root digging and leaf digging (?).
 Thank you, teacher.